derpx06/Arch-Essentials/README.md

 ---
 ---

-*Happy Arch-ing and enjoy a hassle-free, customized Arch Linux experience!*
+*Happy Arch-ing and enjoy a hassle-free, customized Arch Linux experience!Use Arch BTW*